browserengineering/book/book/styles.md

 Selectors
 =========

-We've built a parser, using parsing functions, for CSS blocks.
-But that's just half of CSS; the other half is the selectors.
+So far our parser only handles property/value pairs.
+But the magic of CSS is the selectors!
 Selectors come in lots of types but our browser will support the two simplest:

 - Tag selectors: `p` selects all `<p>` elements, `ul` selects all `<ul>` elements, and so on.

 - Descendant selectors: `article div` selects all elements matching `div` that have an ancestor matching `article`.[^how-associate]

 [^how-associate]: The descendant selector associates to the left; in
-    other words, `a b c` means something like `(a b) c`, which is a `c` that descends from a `b` that descends from an `a`.
-CSS doesn't have parentheses, so the parentheses are always implicit.
+    other words, `a b c` means a `c` that descends from a `b` that descends from an `a`, which maybe you'd write `(a b) c` if CSS had parentheses.

-We'll start by defining some data structures for selectors:
+We'll start by defining data structures for selectors:

 ``` {.python}
 class TagSelector: